unboxed/unboxed.co/source/blog/2018-05-23-a-life-changing-diagnosis-helping-patients-ask-the-right-questions-when-it-matters-most.html.markdown

 When faced with a life-changing diagnosis in a doctor’s office or a hospital consultation room, research has revealed that people are often not given information about their prognosis or treatment options in ways they can understand.
 When they want more information, they don’t always know the right questions to ask.
 Opportunities for conversations about their care and treatment are then missed.

-_“The professionals involved waited for us to ask questions, but we often didn’t know what questions to ask until it was too late.
-These were people who had watched many people die, and we needed them to offer more guidance.”_
+<i>“The professionals involved waited for us to ask questions, but we often didn’t know what questions to ask until it was too late.
+These were people who had watched many people die, and we needed them to offer more guidance.”</i>

-_“We never expected the pain he experienced during the last week of his life… The reality was devastating for my husband and it subsequently had a huge and long-lasting effect on me… If we’d been given clear information about what to expect it could have been so different… No one sat me down and gave me information or explained what might happen.”_
+<i>“We never expected the pain he experienced during the last week of his life… The reality was devastating for my husband and it subsequently had a huge and long-lasting effect on me… If we’d been given clear information about what to expect it could have been so different… No one sat me down and gave me information or explained what might happen.”<i>